 Joseph Wunderlich received a BS in Architectural Engineering from the University of Texas at Austin, a Masters of Engineering in Engineering Science from the Pennsylvania State University, and a PhD in Electrical & Computer Engineering from the University of Delaware.
 Additionally, he completed a year as a Physics grad at San Francisco State University, and 39 credits towards a 2nd BS in Urban Planning (Environmental Design) at the University of California at San Diego.

-Dr. Wunderlich's first love is architecture, and he is very happy that the broad multidisciplinary nature of Elizabethtown College allows him to pursue many of his architecture-related initiatives (courses and research).
+Dr. Wunderlich's first love is architecture, and he very much enjoys the broad multidisciplinary nature of Elizabethtown College which allows him to pursue many of his architecture-related initiatives (courses and research).
 In 2011 he led the creation of the Elizabethtown College engineering concentration in sustainable design including his new course in Green Architectural Engineering (including LEED); and in 2013 he led the creation of a new Minor in Architectural Studies.

 Kurt DeGoede, Ph.D.